peakster2/peakster2/README.md

 ### Hi there 👋

-I'm just a programmer c:
+I'm just a programmer C:
 And currently working on Paramorphism.

 <hr>